The newest member of the Clinton Wilkins Mortgage Team is Lesa Orr, who joins the team as a Mortgage Advisor! Meet Lesa!

 The rate that is paid is determined by the amount used as a down payment, mortgage program, and property type ranging from 0.6% to 5.45% of the mortgage amount for amortization periods up to 25 years.
 These monies can be paid as a lump sum, but are more often tacked onto the mortgage balance at closing.

-There are three insurers in Canada: Canadian Mortgage and Housing Corporation, GENWORTH Canada, and Canada Guaranty.
+There are three insurers in Canada: Canadian Mortgage and Housing Corporation, GENWORTH Canada (Now Sagen), and Canada Guaranty.
 Each of their programs varies slightly, and some offer incentives to home buyers for taking action to improve their homes!

 If you are interested in finding out more about mortgage loan insurance, contact us and we would love to chat more with you.